mdn/content/files/en-us/web/security/index.md

 As a general rule, don't trust anything that users enter into forms.
 Filling out forms online is complicated and tedious, and it is easy for users to enter wrong data or data in the wrong format.
 In addition, malicious folks are well-versed in the art of entering specific strings of executable code into form fields (for example, SQL or JavaScript).
 If you're not careful about handling these types of inputs, it could either execute harmful code on your site or delete your databases.
 See [SQL injection](/en-US/docs/Learn/Server-side/First_steps/Website_security#sql_injection) for a good example of how this could happen.

-To protect against this, you should thoroughly sanitize data entered into your forms.
+To protect against this, you should thoroughly sanitize data entered into your forms:

-You should implement client-side validation to inform users when they have entered data in the wrong format.
+- You should implement client-side validation to inform users when they have entered data in the wrong format.
 You can do this using built-in HTML form validation features, or you can write your own validation code.
 See [Client-side form validation](/en-US/docs/Learn/Forms/Form_validation) for more information.
+- You should use output encoding when displaying user input in an application UI to safely display data exactly as a user typed it in, to avoid it being executed as code.
+See [Output encoding](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#output-encoding) for more information.

 However, you can't rely on client-side validation alone for security.
 It is a useful user experience enhancement for your users because it gives them instant validation feedback without having to wait for a round trip to the server.
 At the same time, client-side validation is too easy for a malicious party to bypass (for example, by turning off JavaScript in the browser to bypass JavaScript-based validation), so it should be combined with server-side validation.